-If you are armed with the right photo apps, editing tricks and shooting know how, the iPhone just might be the secret PR weapon to reporting company news with pictures that makes the days of hiring a photographer history (almost).
+If you are armed with the right photo apps, editing tricks like an edit EXIF photo data with GeoTag images and shooting know how, the iPhone just might be the secret PR weapon to reporting company news with pictures that makes the days of hiring a photographer history (almost).

 1. Instagram the new PRagram- In my Search Engine Watch column last September, Social PR Going SoLoMo: 3 Ways to Optimize, I talked about Instagram being a forward thinking way of reporting company news and events:

 Sharing PR in an Instant: Instagram, a photo-sharing app for iPhone and most recently Android users, has become a widespread sensation among individual users.
 Put your brand on Instagram, sharing news via mobile on the go with cool pictures documenting news, events, people and places?
 Brands like “The Today Show” and Starbucks are taking the Social PR leap reporting the news with Instagram.

 2. Camera+ for PR Pop Art- Studies show that images increase readability in press releases, blog posts and social media.
 Optimized images can also increase your online visibility in search engines in addition to attract searchers to click on a story based on the image.
 Using apps such as Camera+ to add special effects including lighting, color effects, borders and captions can make a so-so images look like a piece of art.